matuteiglesias/journal/content/Business/2023-10-18_Exploration_of_Aggregate_Volatility_and_Firm_Dynam.md

 - Proposed modularization of research papers, suggesting a breakdown of topics related to aggregate volatility.
 - Discussed relationships between sales levels and fluctuations, highlighting key equations for economic aggregates.
 - Analyzed modeling of human behavior in economics, focusing on game theory and chaos theory.
-- Explored mathematical structures in applied math and economics, emphasizing differential equations and optimization.
+- Explored mathematical structures in applied math and economics, emphasizing differential equations and [[optimization]].
 - Reviewed complexities of aggregate volatility and diversification issues, critiquing existing financial theories.
 - Outlined a series of research papers on aggregate economic volatility, detailing scopes and challenges.
 - Provided LaTeX templates and content for papers on aggregate volatility, focusing on micro and macroeconomic relationships.